 After his 2 terms as President, Jackson was succeeded by Martin Van Buren, the man picked by Jackson as his successor.
 By the time Jackson left office in 1837, he had become an old and frail man, but stubbornly saw to the business of his plantation and freely gave his political opinion on various subjects.
 He died at the age of 78 in 1845, an incredible feat considering how close he had come to death on several occasions.
 During Jackson’s Presidency, the Union added 2 states (Michigan and Arkansas), and Jackson appointed 6 Supreme Court Justices.
 He has the distinction of being the only President in US History to have paid off the National Debt, a feat he accomplished in 1835.
 Although a proponent of the annexation of Texas to the United States, Andy died before the December 1845 admittance of Texas to the Union.

 Andrew Jackson remains a man with many ardent supporters and fans, and just about as many critics.
 He led a busy and event filled life, facing incredible odds against survival at times, yet he triumphed ultimately.
 A man of courage and honor, his legacy is marred by his obvious disregard for the rights and well being of people other than White European stock ethnic groups.
 His memory is reviled by many Native Americans and is often pointed to by African Americans as a blot on American History.
 Few Americans have been able to drive such sincere and extreme differences of opinion about themselves.

-Questions for Students (and others): Should Andrew Jackson’s image be kept on the $20 bill?
+Question for students (and subscribers): Should Andrew Jackson’s image be kept on the $20 bill?
 Does Harriet Tubman deserve to have her portrait on an American paper money bill?
 Who else do you believe should be removed from appearing on US coins or paper bills, and who else would you like to see featured on our money?
 Please let us know in the comments section below this article.